Artie Romero: Early life

-Romero decided to pursue a career as an artist while he was still in high school.
-His work was published in his school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.
-In 1968 he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as a co-editor.
+Soon thereafter, he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as a co-editor.
 Romero recruited fellow student artists and writers to create a magazine, and in January, 1969, the first issue of Platinum Toad appeared.
 Printed on the school's duplicator, it included poems by co-editor Tom Haber, a cover by Romero, comics by George Laws and Robert Crumb (an unauthorized reprint of Crumb's "Keep On Truckin'"), a short story by Martha Ann Kennedy, and assorted artwork.

 Comics and publishing

-In his school years Romero published original illustrations by Frank Frazetta, Vaughn Bode, Barry Windsor-Smith and Michael William Kaluta in his comics and science fiction fanzine Realm (1969–72).
+In his school years Romero published original illustrations by Frank Frazetta, Vaughn Bodē, Barry Windsor-Smith and Michael William Kaluta in his comics and science fiction fanzine Realm (1969–72).
 He dropped out of college to help found Everyman Studios, an artists' collective.
 Other founding members of Everyman Studios include illustrators Rick Berry and Darrel Anderson, who later founded Braid Media Arts.

 In 1974–75, Anderson and Romero were co-editors of a Colorado Springs alternative newspaper, The Everyman Flyer, which included underground comix.

 From 1978 to 1981, Romero edited and published Cascade Comix Monthly, a fanzine about underground comix with news and artist interviews, including Art Spiegelman, Denis Kitchen, Dan O'Neill, Gilbert Shelton and Trina Robbins.
 Cascade also published original comix and art by S. Clay Wilson, Spain Rodriguez, Skip Williamson, M. K. Brown, Jay Lynch and other pioneering underground comix artists.
 Several full-size underground comix, tabloids and a series of 21 minicomics with color covers were published under Everyman Comics' imprint.
 Several of Romero's minicomics were reprinted, including their color covers, in Fantagraphics' 2010 anthology, Newave!
 The Underground Mini Comix of the 1980s.